Nileshsvt/codsoft_task1/README.md

-# BharatIntern_task1
+# CodSoft_task1
-It is Task 1 for my web development internship offered by Bharat Intern
+It is Task 1 for my web development internship offered by CodSoft